-- 5. Position wheel to line up holes in rim with studs on hub and push wheel onto hub. - 6.
+- 5. Align rim with studs on hub and push wheel onto hub. - 6.
 Install wheel nuts (A).

 To avoid damage to wheel rims and studs, do NOT use an impact wrench.
 Threads must be clean and dry.
 Do NOT apply lubricant or anti-seize compound.
-Do NOT overtighten the wheel nuts.
+Do NOT overtighten wheel nuts.

-7. Torque drive wheel nuts to 510 Nm (375 lbf·ft) using the tightening sequence shown.
+7. Torque drive wheel nuts to 510 Nm (375 lbf·ft) using tightening sequence shown.